Ultimate Crowdfunding Checklist for Kickstarter and Indiegogo

-After promoting more than 4,000 crowdfunding campaigns since 2012, we are now considered experts according to Kickstarter and we wanted to create one of the best crowdfunding checklist for anyone who is interested in launching a crowdfunding campaign either on Kickstarter or Indiegogo.
-Crowdfunding is not just about launching a prototype of your idea.
+After promoting more than 4,000 crowdfunding campaigns since 2012, we are now considered experts according to Kickstarter.
+Using our expertise, we set out to create one of the best crowdfunding checklists for anyone who is interested in launching a crowdfunding campaign either on Kickstarter or Indiegogo.
+Crowdfunding isn’t just about launching a prototype of your idea.
 It’s about how you get into the business of transforming the idea into a mainstream product.
-Although it sounds like a whole new form of raising funds for your project, it is still quite similar to any other business model out there.
+Although crowdfunding sounds like a unique form of raising money, it’s still quite similar to any other business model out there.
 Our best crowdfunding checklist (Kickstarter promotion checklist plus Indiegogo checklist) will help you get started and plan a successful crowdfunding campaign.

-You still have an MVP which is why you still need a proper business structure.
-This doesn’t confine to the product idea alone.
-It’s about how you present it to the online audience (aka backers!) and structure your marketing plan.
-It’s about how you plan the whole business model starting with a simple crowdfunding project.
-So, to keep you on track, we are here with our Crowdfunding Checklist (Kickstarter checklist and Indiegogo checklist).
-Take a look:
+Just like a more typical business, you have a minimum viable product (MVP).
+For this reason, you still need a proper business structure.
+This isn’t confined to the product idea alone.
+It’s about how you present it to the online audience (AKA backers!) and structure your marketing plan.
+It’s about how you plan the entire business model starting with a simple crowdfunding project.
+So, to keep you on track, we are here with our Crowdfunding Checklist (Kickstarter checklist and Indiegogo checklist):

 Pre-Launch Crowdfunding Campaign Checklist